Supporting Our Industry & Community

 Spring Meadow - Proven Winners Scholarship

 Because bright, well-trained, qualified people are essential to the continued success of the nursery industry, Dale and Liz Deppe created this scholarship fund.
-What started as a modest offering to one student in 1999 has grown to $3,500 awarded to three students each year.
-The 2019 recipients are:
+In 2020, we are pleased to award $2500 each to four students:

 Read more about the students and the scholarship awards here.
 The Spring Meadow scholarship application period runs April-September for the following academic year.
 Interested students may apply through the HRI website.